AhmedSayedMansour/Data-Structure/README.md

 Plot the performance of the algorithm against the original insertion sort.

 Name a folder “A2_P6_ID1_ID2” and put your files inside it (even if it’s only one file)

+# Assignment 3 :-

+# Problem 1(Linked List with an Inner class iterator):

+In this problem, you should develop a linked list class similar to that provided in the C++ STL.
+The public interface of your class should provide basic insertion and deletion functions.
+In addition, it should provide an iterator class as an inner class in order to access the data stored in the list.
+For example, if we have a list of three elements, and want to access the second element, we should declare an iterator and initialize it to the position of the first element, and move to the second position as shown in the code below:

+list<int> myList;
+myList.push_back(1);
+myList.push_back(2);
+myList.push_back(3);
+list<int>::iterator it = myList.begin();
+it++;
+cout<< *it;

+notice the usage of the scope operator in the declaration of the iterator, this is because the iterator class is defined as an inner class inside the list class: template<class type>
+class myList {
+public:
+class iterator {
+// your code for the iterator class here
+};
+// your code for the list class her
+};

+Your list class should be a template class.
+The list class should have the following public interface:

+● list() – default constructor.

+● list(type value, int initial_size) – constructs a list having ‘initial_size’
+elements whose values are ‘value’.

+● ~list() – a destructor to clear the list and leave no memory leaks.

+● int size() – returns the current number of elements in the list.

+● void insert(type value, iterator position)
+adds an element at position specified by the iterator.
+For example, if the passed iterator currently points to the second element, this element will be shifted on position, and the new value should be added at the second position.

+● iterator erase(iterator position) – erases the element specified by the iterator and return an iterator to the next element, throws exception if position points after the last element.

+● list<type>& operator = (list<type> another_list) – overloads the
+assignment operator to deep copy a list into another list and return the current list by reference.

+● iterator begin() – returns an iterator pointing to the first element.

+● iterator end() – returns an iterator pointing after the last element.

+● You should develop an iterator class the following public interface:

+○ void operator ++ () – overloads the operator ++, it should advance the
+iterator one position towards the end of the list, throws exception if it is currently pointing after the last element.
+○ void operator -- () – overloads the operator --, it should move the
+iterator one position toward the beginning of the list, throws exception if it is currently pointing to the first element of the list.
+○ type& operator * () – overloads the dereference operator to return the
+value contained in the current node by refence to allow its modification.
+○ bool operator == (const iterator &) – overloads the equality
+comparison operator, should return true if the passed operator points to the same node.

+● All node pointers in the list class of the iterator class should be private and inaccessible from outside of the class.

+● No memory leaks or dangling pointers.

+● It is highly recommended to implement it as a double linked list, however, it is up to you.
+As mentioned above, our .end() function should return an iterator pointing to a position after the last element as the STL .end() function does.
+This can be done easily by having a dummy node after the actual tail, this dummy node contains no data, but mark the end of the list.
+So, physically, our list is never empty, which will ease the implementation of insertion and remove operations, as now we don’t have to handle an “empty list” case.
+However, this dummy node should be disregarded when we return the size.

+● Write a main function to test all the above.

+# Problem 2(merging two sorted linked lists):

+In this problem, you must use C++ STL linked list.
+Given two sorted linked lists, merge them in the first one without using an extra list, and without keeping any duplicates.
+Write a main function to test.

+# problem 3(Stack):

+In this problem, you should develop a stack class similar to that provided in the C++ STL.
+You can use arrays or your linked list class developed in the previous problem as an underlying data structure, however, you cannot use any of the C++ STL classes in this problem.

+● Your stack class should be template.

+● The stack class should have the following public interface:

+○ stack() – default constructor.
+○ stack(type value, int intial_size) constructs a stack having
+‘initial_size’ elements whose values are ‘value’.
+○ ~stack() – a destructor to clear the stack and leave no memory leaks.
+○ type& top() – returns the top element by reference.
+○ void pop() – removes the top element.
+○ void push(type value) – adds an element to the top of the stack.
+○ int size() – returns the number of elements in the stack.

+● Write a main function to test all the above.

+# problem 4(Brackets):

+In this problem, you must use C++ STL stack.
+Given an input string of brackets ‘(‘ and ‘)’, square brackets ‘*‘ and ‘+’, curly brackets ‘,‘ and ‘-’, and multiple line comment token ‘/*’ and ‘*/’, check if this string is valid or not.
+A string is considered valid if and only if:
+For each opened bracket, there should be a closing bracket of the same type.
+Each closing bracket should close the lastly opened bracket.
+Multiple line comment tokens consist of two characters, and any text between them should be ignored.
+However, they are treated the same way as brackets regarding the rules described above.
+([{}])(){}[]{[]} – valid.
+({)} – invalid.
+({/*)}]]]]]]}*/}) – valid.
+({/*[][[]]]]]}) – invalid, the comment is not closed.
+[{/*******/}] – valid.

+Write a main function to test.

+# problem 5(Is palindrome):

+A String is said to be Palindrome if it is equal to itself in reverse order.
+You can use this logic to check if String is Palindrome or not.
+For example, “abba” is palindrome, but “abbc” is not palindrome.

+● Implement this function
+bool isPalindrome(string a)

+● You SHOULD use stack to solve this problem

+● Write a main function to test .

+# problem 6(Queues):

+In this problem, you should develop a queue class similar to that provided in the C++ STL.
+You can use arrays or your linked list class developed in the previous problem as an underlying data structure, however, you cannot use any of the C++ STL classes in this problem.

+● Your queue class should be template.

+● The queue class should have the following public interface:

+○ queue() – default constructor.
+○ queue(type value, int intial_size) – constructs a queue having
+‘initial_size’ elements whose values are ‘value’.
+○ ~queue() – a destructor to clear the queue and leave no memory leaks.
+○ type& front() – returns the first element by reference.
+○ void pop() – removes the first element.
+○ void push(type value) – adds an element to the back of the queue.
+○ int size() – returns the number of elements in the queue.

+● Write a main function to test all the above.

+# problem 7(Priority Queue):

+Priority Queue is an extension of queue with following properties.

+1. Every item has a priority associated with it.
+2. An element with high priority is dequeued before an element with low priority.
+3. If two elements have the same priority, they are served according to their order in the queue.

+Implement:

+● string enqueue(string value, int priority)

+● string dequeue() - dequeue according to the priority

+● Write a main function to test .

+Example:
+q.enqueue(“world”, 10)
+q.enqueue(“Hello”, 5)
+cout << q.dequeue() << “ “ << q.dequeue() <<endl;
+Hello world

+# Problem 8(Stack using queue):

+In this problem, you must use C++ STL queue.
+Reimplement part of the stack data structure using only one queue as an underlying data structure.
+Reimplement the class for ‘int’ data type only and with the following functions only:

+int top() – returns the top element. void pop() – removes the top element. void push(int value) – adds an element to the top of the stack.

+Write a main function to test .